-Edwin recalls that the team made good use of these workflows on the project: “One of the things that Mari allows us to do that is more challenging in other paint packages is paint across UDIMs.
+Edwin recalls that the team made good use of these workflows on the project.
+“One of the things that Mari allows us to do that is more challenging in other paint packages is paint across UDIMs," he says.

-He concludes by noting that Mari has left a lasting impression on the team: “Mari definitely had a significant impact in our surfacing department's ability to proficiently texture paint the immense volume of assets necessary to create this distinctive and beautiful animated feature.
+He concludes by noting that Mari has left a lasting impression on the team, saying: “Mari definitely had a significant impact in our surfacing department's ability to proficiently texture paint the immense volume of assets necessary to create this distinctive and beautiful animated feature.

 "It's one of the best paint packages we've ever used.”